aboovv1976/fpsync-k8s-rclone/README.md

 # Tool installation

-The rclone or rsync tool is run from the Kubernetes pods and all the required tools are installed on the container image.
+The rclone or rsync tool is run from the Kubernetes pods (or worker nodes if using worker nodes).
+All the required tools are installed on the container image.
 However, Since fpsync operator host copies the rclone configuration to the pods, rclone should be installed and configured on the fpsync operator host.
+The source file system should also be mounted on the operator host.

 ## rclone